What is a business continuity plan?

 Key business processes

-These are the essential areas your business needs to function.
+These are the essential areas of your business operations.
 This is likely to be your production services if you manufacture products, your IT infrastructure if you’re a website designer, or your stock if you’re a retailer.
 Other business processes could include:

 Understanding company threats

 Consider ranking these in order of which threats could pose the highest risk to the lowest risk of disrupting your business.
 Threats could include:

 - Biological hazard